 7. What suggestions/recommendations are made by the researcher(s) in terms of applying the findings of the study to society/culture?

 · They suggest applying the findings to the field of marketing.
-They think that marketing should be done in terms of incorporating these positive, arousal characteristics that are linked to the success rate of viral content.
+The researchers think that marketing should be done in terms of incorporating these positive, arousal characteristics that are linked to the success rate of viral content.
 If marketing generates viral content, it will reach a vast audience and they will be able to brand their product/service better.

 8. How does this study relate to your chosen topic for your research paper?